 - emphasize personal reflection and promote metacognition

 At every grade level, students are challenged intellectually with engaging projects that inspire curiosity, provide context, and build real-world skills.
 In Kindergarten, children build ramps for Hot Wheels cars; in Grade 2, they create a global marketplace with stalls for selling goods and services from Mexico, India, Colombia, China, and South Africa; in Grade 7, they compose music and transform it into working handcrafted music boxes; in Grade 8, they travel overseas with their language classes to China, France, Italy, or Spain to practice their language skills in an authentic setting and experience a unique culture first-hand.
 Through such undertakings, students exercise their creativity and imagination, deeply absorb new facts about their world, and learn to plan, collaborate, and solve problems.

 - A close personal relationship between teacher and student is the center of the learning process at Park.

-- Learning begins with the family; the School’s goal is to extend and develop that process in a spirit of cooperation among students, teachers, and parents.
+- Learning begins with the family; the School’s goal is to extend and develop that process in a spirit of cooperation among students, teachers, and parents and guardians.

-- The Park community values trust, fairness, cooperation, and sensitivity, and expects students to learn to reach outside themselves and respect the dignity of others.
+- The Park community values trust, fairness, collaboration, inclusivity, and sensitivity, and expects students to learn to reach outside of themselves and to respect the dignity of others.

 - Despite the pressures of our increasingly complex world, Park strives to maintain simplicity as a core value of the community.